bryhlee/bryhlee.github.io/blog/_posts/2024-03-15-dynamic-rope-system.md

 $$ \vec{n}_{gradient} = \begin{pmatrix} -m \\ 1 \end{pmatrix} $$

 At this point, we *could* multiply $\vec{n_{gradient}}$ by our radius to get the correct distance to translate a vertex to match the catenary normal.
 However, this will only work for the vertex whose vertex normal is equal to $(0, 0, -1)$.
-From here, there's several strategies to correct translate the math for each location that the vertices may be in, but I opted for a simpler strategy.
+From here, there's several strategies to correctly translate the math for possible location for each vertex, but I opted for a simpler strategy.

 What we really need to do is find the angle between this particular vector and the down vector.
 Why?
 Since each of our cross sections form a polygon that stands straight up, the angle between the down vector and the curve's normal will give us the amount each vertex must rotate.